313: Earth vs. the Spider

 Get me.
 I’m some Buddy Rich, cha-cha.

 Billed as “The World’s Greatest Drummer,” Buddy Rich (1917-1987) was an American jazz drummer much admired for his speed and technique.
-“Cha-cha” is a term of endearment that Dennis Miller (see previous note) sometimes tags onto the end of a sentence, in a vague imitation of Rat Packer Sammy Davis Jr.
+“Cha-cha” is a term that Dennis Miller (see previous note) sometimes tags onto the end of a sentence, in a vague imitation of Rat Packer Sammy Davis Jr.

 [Sung.]
 Gotta dance!

 Legs Diamond was a Broadway musical that ran for about two months in early 1989.
 Written by Peter Allen, it told, in song, the story of a gangster (played by Allen) in the Great Depression who dreamed of making it big in show business.
 Savaged by critics, Legs Diamond is considered one of the greatest flops in Broadway history, its failure so complete that the theater where it played was sold to a church.
 There is also a rock band by that name.

 Play “Melancholy Baby,” quick!